Tag Archives: peppers

 Sauté the Onion

 In a pan, heat 2 tablespoons of olive oil and sauté the thinly sliced onion with a pinch of salt and black pepper.
-Cook until the onions become soft and translucent, infusing the kitchen with enticing aromas.
+Cook until the onions become soft and translucent.

 Combine Peppers and Onions

-Add the roasted peppers to the sautéed onions, creating a harmonious blend of flavors.
-Allow them to mingle and cook together for approximately 10 minutes, letting the sweetness of the peppers complement the savory undertones of the onions.
+Add the roasted peppers to the sautéed onions.
+Allow them to mingle and cook together for approximately 10 minutes,

-Introduce 2 tablespoons of yellow raisins and 2 tablespoons of chopped pistachios or walnuts to the pan.
-This addition brings a delightful contrast of textures and flavors, elevating the dish to new heights.
+Add 2 tablespoons of yellow raisins and 2 tablespoons of chopped pistachios or walnuts to the pan.

 Sprinkle Breadcrumbs and Parmesan

-As the aroma intensifies, sprinkle ¼ cup of breadcrumbs over the mixture, ensuring they absorb the savory juices.
-Follow this with a generous ¼ cup of grated Parmesan cheese, enriching the dish with a cheesy goodness that ties everything together.
+Sprinkle ¼ cup of breadcrumbs over the mixture.
+Follow this with a generous ¼ cup of grated Parmesan cheese.

 Click here for updated GALLERY